-The LEGO Movie 2: The Second Part is currently scheduled for a February 8, 2019 release date.
+The LEGO Movie 2: The Second Part is coming out soon; on February 8, 2019 to be exact.
 Originally scheduled for May 26, 2017, the film was first bumped to a May 18, 2018 debut, before finally landing on its current window of release.
 In its current slot, this was supposed to pit the animated sequel in direct competition against Sony's Spider-Man spin-off Silver and Black, as well as the Seth Rogen / Charlize Theron romantic comedy Flarsky.
-However, with the former hitting some recent snags, it has been put on indefinite hold, removing one Marvel flavored competitor from the field.
-However, the week after sees X-Men: Dark Phoenix settled in its new home on February 14, 2019, so there's a slight possibility that The LEGO Movie 2: The Second Part may be bumped again to give the release some breathing room from the potential X-blockbuster.
+However, with the former hitting some recent snags, and the latter being moved much further along in the year, both potential competitors have been removed from the field.
+However, that week will also see Taraji P. Henson's What Men Want, horror film The Prodigy and the Liam Neeson starrer Cold Pursuit, so there's a slight possibility that The LEGO Movie 2: The Second Part may still see some serious competition at the box office on opening weekend.

 What Is The LEGO Movie 2's Rating?

-It's unknown what The LEGO Movie 2: The Second Part's rating will be at this moment, because films never get their final rating until right before release, but it's heavily implied that it will be rated PG.
-The original LEGO Movie, as well as the spin-offs, The LEGO Batman Movie and The LEGO Ninjago Movie, were all handed the PG rating for the action and "rude humor" present in their films, so making a film that breaks with the family friendly trend does not seem likely at all.
-At the same time, making a G rated film that eschews the reference based and "rude" humor, as well as any of the action that The LEGO Movie franchise has been known for, seems just as wrong.
-So, the PG rating is pretty secure for The LEGO Movie 2: The Second Part.
+While it was unknown what The LEGO Movie 2: The Second Part's rating would be for a long time (because films never get their final rating until right before release) now that the release is upon us, we know that it will be rated PG.
+The original LEGO Movie, as well as the spin-offs, The LEGO Batman Movie and The LEGO Ninjago Movie, were all handed the PG rating for the action and "rude humor" present in their films, so making a film that broke with the family friendly trend did not seem likely at all, anyway.
+At the same time, making a G rated film that eschewed the reference based and "rude" humor, as well as any of the action that The LEGO Movie franchise has been known for, seemed just as wrong.
+So, the PG rating was always a pretty secure bet for The LEGO Movie 2: The Second Part.